|

-We might acknowledge death as a universal
+We might acknowledge death as a universal experience, but

-making end-of-life plans, forcing our caregivers to guess at our
+end-of-life plans, forcing our caregivers to guess at our

 wishes as we approach death.
-Yet those who grant death its
+Yet those who grant death

-bedside, encounter the intersection of the transcendent and the
+their bedside, encounter the intersection of the

-imminent.
-All we know through reason and experience slips out of
+transcendent and the imminent.
+All we know through reason

-our grasp, and we cannot yet see what lies beyond death’s veil.
+and experience slips out of our grasp, and we cannot yet see

-We can accompany the dying, rowing the boat, but the one who is
+rowing the boat, but the one who is dying must show us the

-dying must show us the way.
-Death is but the final chapter,
+way.
+Death is but the final chapter, reflecting all that has

-reflecting all that has been sacred and important in that
+been sacred and important in that individual’s life, what

-individual’s life, what has been, what might have been and what
+has been, what might have been and what might yet be.
+Ann

-might yet be.
-Ann Lewis Boyd’s experience at the bedside of the
+Lewis Boyd’s experience at the bedside of the dying has

-dying has persuaded her that Jeremy Taylor, a sixteenth century
+persuaded her that Jeremy Taylor, a sixteenth century

 Anglican Divine correctly observed, “One dies the way one